• What is Copywriting?

 I probably don’t need to say it, but there’s more opportunity than ever to work with remote clients.
 (I guess that’s one small bright side to a pandemic, though the trend was definitely on the upswing before 2020.)

 Writing for international clients could mean writing for a company in another country that wants copy in English.
 Alternatively, it could mean writing for a company in a country that uses an alternate version of the language you speak.
-(Think: US versus UK English.)
+(Think: U.S. versus U.K. English.)

-But there are a few things that you do want to keep in mind.
-First, especially since there may be a slight language barrier and there will at least be a slight cultural barrier, you want to be extra thorough in your input call.
+First, especially since there may be a slight language barrier and a cultural barrier, you want to be extra thorough in your input call.

 Don’t hesitate to ask any questions about the company, the project, the target audience, or any key elements.
 You should record any input call, but this is an instance when it will be especially helpful.